Roger T. Jennings, 89 - Austin Daily Herald

 Email newsletter signup

 A Memorial Mass of Christian Burial will be held at 11:00 a.m. on Friday, June 9, 2023, at St. Augustine Catholic Church in Austin.
 Visitation will take place one hour prior to the service.
 Private Interment will be at Calvary Cemetery, Austin, Minnesota, at a later date.
-Memorials are preferred to the Never Forgotten Honor Flight (neverforgottenhonorflight.com).
 Mayer Funeral Home of Austin is assisting the family with arrangements.

-Condolences may be expressed to the family online at www.mayerfh.com.
+In lieu of flowers, the family would like to have people donate to the Honor Flight (WI chapter) Roger was able to take, so that other veterans can have that experience and know how much their service meant to our country.
+Website: https://cfoncw.fcsuite.com/erp/donate/create/fund?funit_id=1412.
+Then you can check “in memory of,” Roger (Tom) Jennings, whom to notify: daisygrace3@hotmail.com.
+Notify by: email.
+Notes: This would be a good area to add senders name and whatever tribute and support you’d like to offer to the family.